995qa/tf2ft-rebase/README.md

 ## Crowbar (All-Class) (implemented, need to fix backpack icon)

-Reskin of Scout's Bat basically
+Reskin of the Frying Pan

 ## If you have any weapon ideas, dm me